theRealAph/ScopeLocals/README.md

 needs to know e.g. the permissions of the caller.

 Setting up context is the responsibility of the sever framework.
-The server stores the credentials for a thread in a scope local.
-The application logic knows nothing about security, but the JDK will check the current thread's permissions by looking in the scope local.
+The server stores the credentials for a thread in an extent local.
+The application logic knows nothing about security, but the JDK will check the current thread's permissions by looking in the extent local.

 If you have a million virtual threads, the JDK connection needs to check the credentials, and this is happening concurrently in a million virtual threads.

-Scope locals are like thread locals, but with
+Extent locals are like thread locals, but with

 * Better memory management
 * Better inheritability

-In summary, scope local is a mechanism which exploits the idea of dynamic scoping by allowing a variable to provide useful context to a program, and to be unassociated automatically.
+In summary, extent local is a mechanism which exploits the idea of dynamic scoping by allowing a variable to provide useful context to a program, and to be unassociated automatically.
 Such variables would effectively be invisible parameters passed through every method in the call stack.
 This will lead to more reliable multi-threaded programs.

-- One declaration, that introduces the name X, with lexical scope.
-- 400,000 variables, one per thread, each variable having its own dynamic extent flowing through callees, and callees of callees, and callees of callees of callees.
-- Each variable has one value as usual.
-Write out X_1, X_2, etc